DrakirL/DrakirL.github.io/p10/ancestry.md

 You start with an additional 5 gp worth of equipment and learn a Standard Language of your choice.
 <br><br>
 **Expert** <br>
-You gain 5 additional Skill Point.
+Increase the Grade for one of your Skills by 1.
 <br><br>
 **Mage** <br>
-You learn one Rank 1 Cantrip Spell of your choice from any Spell List.
+You learn one Cantrip Spell of your choice.
 <br><br>
 **Warrior** <br>
-You have one additional Hit Die.
+Increase your Maximum HP by 1.

 ## Jotun
 Jotun are known to be tall and muscular with next to no hair, except for lucious locks in the areas of their head where "the gods intended" (Scalp for women, chin for men). <br>